Mekre-A/Shop/README.md

 	# **Homepage tasks**

-The homepage should display the lists of products in tabs of categories
+-   The homepage should display the lists of products in tabs (in their respective categories)

 -   This list of products should be displayed in a grid.

-Each product in the list should have: **an image, a name, a price and a button to add the item to the shopping cart**
+-   Each product list item in the grid should have: **an image, a name, a price and a button to add the item to the shopping cart**

--   When this item is clicked it should show the **product image, name, price, description and a button to add the item to the shopping cart** in a SimpleDialog
+-   When an item is clicked it should show the **product image, name, price, description and a button to add the item to the shopping cart** in a **SimpleDialog**
+    **(Note: 👆 this step is a Bonus)**

+    # **Shopping cart tasks**

 -   Design a shopping cart dialog to show items added to the shopping cart along with their quantities.

-Each item in this list shoud also have a **+** and a **-** button to increment or decrement the quantity.The dialog should also show the total price of the items in the cart and a checkout button
+-   Each item in this list shoud also have a **+** and a **-** button to increment or decrement the quantity.
+-   The dialog should also show the *total price* of the items in the cart and a checkout button

 -   When the checkout button is clicked send a post request containing the contents of the shopping cart to [the route provided here](#post-carts).

 -   Add a **FloatingActionButton** (or an **IconButton** on the Appbar) in the homepage which, when clicked, displays the shopping cart dialog that u have made

--   Finally show a native android notification to the user once the user clicks checkout (using a method channel) with a notification title of “Checkout successful!”
+-   Finally show a native android notification to the user once the user clicks checkout **(using a method channel)** with a notification title of **“Checkout successful!”**

 # **API Endpoints**